-First, let’s go through a quick break-down of how Park Hopping operates in Disney World right now.
-As we mentioned before, Park Hopping returned to Disney World in a modified way earlier this year.
-There are a few important things you need to keep in mind if you want to Park Hop under this modified system.
+First, let’s run through a quick overview of how park hopping works in Disney World right now.
+In the past, guests could come and go from the Disney parks whenever they wanted.
+Now, there are a few important things you need to keep in mind if you want to park-hop under the modified system.

-Fourth — you can only hop to another park beginning at 2PM each day.
-Disney has noted that this 2PM Park Hopping start time is subject to change in the future, but that is what it is set at right now.
+Fourth — Disney World guests can only hop to another park beginning at 2PM each day.
+Disney has hinted that the 2PM Park Hopping start time is subject to change in the future, but for now, guests must wait until 2PM to visit a second park.

 Click here to see our page full of information about Park Hopping!

-Let’s say all of the Park Passes for all 4 parks for all of the days of your trip are completely full — that means the parks are ALL expected to be at capacity those days.
-The concern is that if all of the parks are at capacity (or are just very busy), there may not be availability to Park Hop.
-Among all of the other factors, this is one of the things that really made us wonder whether park hopping would be worth the cost in 2021.
-If you WANT to hop to another park but can’t, is it even worth spending the cash for a “what if?”
+Let’s say all of the Park Passes for all 4 parks are completely full — that means the parks are ALL expected to reach capacity.
+Some may worry that if all of the parks are at capacity (or are just very busy), there may not be availability to Park Hop.

-What can you do to try and avoid this Park Hopping availability issue?
-First, before you plan to hop (whether you go right now or during the summer), check the Park Hopping availability.
-You can call (407) 560-5000 for the most up-to-date information on park availability.
+If you find yourself in the park during a particularly busy time of year, you can check the park hopping availability by calling (407) 560-5000 for the most up-to-date information on park availability.
 When you dial, a recording will tell you which parks have availability for hopping.
-Again, we recommend you call this number BEFORE you leave your first park.
+We recommend you call this number BEFORE you leave your first park, just in case a second park is at capacity.

 If you and your family absolutely MUST visit a particular park or ride a specific ride, then you’ll probably want to make a Park Pass for that park and make it the first park you visit (at least during one day of your trip).
-That will help you at least guarantee your entrance to the park, and (if the ride is up and running) give you the chance to ride whatever ride at that park you’ve got to see.
+That will help you at least guarantee your entrance to the park, and (if the ride is up and running) give you the best chance to ride that must-see attraction.

-If your plan only includes that must-do park as one you’d hop to in the afternoon, you run the risk that the park might not have Park Hopping availability and you might not be able to enter it.
+If your plan only includes that must-do park as one you’d hop to in the afternoon, you run the risk that the park might not have Park Hopping availability, and you might not be able to enter it (though, as we said, this is pretty unlikely most days).
 If it’s a must-do, you might not want to leave it to chance.

 And if you’re traveling during a really busy time when the parks are set to reach capacity, you might want to consider whether Park Hopping is something you absolutely need, whether the cost is worth it for you, and whether you should plan your trip for the possibility that Park Hopping won’t happen.
-Again, it hasn’t been an issue with us yet, but it could be in the future.
+Again, it hasn’t been an issue with us yet, but you never know when Disney could change the rules.

 Overall